hasnaa38/todo-app/README.md

 * Logged In Users with `update` permissions can click the records to mark them as complete.
 * Logged In Users with `create` permissions can create new items.
 * Logged In Users with `delete` permissions can delete items.

+## Phase 4 [ Lab 34 ] - Connecting to the backend

+In this final phase, we’ll be requiring that users be logged in through a live authentication server, in order to see the to do items.
+Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.
+All To Do items will be stored in a database, accessed through a deployed API